Honey Bee and Hornet Classes

 What's coming up next?

-For more details about key dates and school events, take a look at our Term 3 newsletter: click here.
-Our curriculum overview for Term 3 will provide more details about our learning week to week and will be available here shortly.
+For more details about key dates and school events, take a look at our Term 6 newsletter: click here.
+Our curriculum overview for Term 6 also provides details about our learning week to week (click here).

-If you would like to have a look at our yearly curriculum overview for Year 6, please follow this link: click here.
+If you would like to remind yourself about the learning that's taken place over the year, on our yearly curriculum overview for Year 6, please follow this link: click here.